Yandex Cloud

 $data;

-For a list of supported formats and data compression algorithms, see Supported write formats.
+For a list of supported data formats and compression algorithms, see Supported write formats.

-Writing data using connectionsWriting data using connections
+Writing data via connectionsWriting data via connections

 INSERT INTO <connection>.<path>